moda-gov-tw/PETWorks-framework/README.md

 ![](https://i.imgur.com/tCtVqBu.png)

 ### Current Status
-This project is now developed by Telecom Technology Center, Taiwan.
+This project is now maintained by Telecom Technology Center, Taiwan.
 We're now providing just a really simple showcase demonstrating how we can use this framework to validate PET protection of the data using the technology of federated learning.
 We still need plenty of implementation for every module.
 This is a very early stage project.
 Stay tuned!